About the Program

-No. Check the IDA job postings website for job ads targeting candidates with PhDs.
+No. Check the IDA career postings website for ads targeting candidates with PhDs.

-What science policy areas do Fellows work in?
+In which science policy areas do Fellows work?

 The work that STPI does depends on the needs of its sponsors.
-Although previous experience and expertise are often factors in deciding who works on what, Fellows work in a variety of science policy areas.
-One Fellow with experience working in energy, for example, may participate in an evaluation of a grant program, while another with an education in engineering may be asked to conduct a literature review related to a political topic of the day.
+Although previous experience and expertise are often factors in deciding who works on what, Fellows work in a variety of science policy areas and are encouraged to work in areas outside of their major.
+STPI generally has tasks in the areas related to space, national security, health, program and portfolio analysis, critical infrastructure protection, emerging S&T areas, and STEM education, among others.

 What kinds of work do Fellows do?

-STPI tasks are usually team based, and Fellows are an integral part of the team.
-Every project and sponsor has unique needs, but Fellows gain hands-on experience and develop expertise by conducting qualitative interviews, reviewing literature, coding and preparing data, researching technical issues, analyzing qualitative and quantitative data, writing memos and reports, and presenting study plans and findings to sponsors.
+STPI tasks are team based, and Fellows are an essential part of the team.
+Every project and sponsor has unique needs, but Fellows are usually involved in and develop expertise in many activities, such as designing approaches used to answer policy relevant questions, reviewing literature, preparing and analyzing qualitative and quantitative data, researching technical issues, writing memos and reports, and presenting study approaches and findings to sponsors.

 How much of what STPI does is policy creation as opposed to policy support?

-STPI is a federally funded research and development center (FFRDC), so staff are not directly involved in writing policy.
+Because STPI is a federally funded research and development center (FFRDC), staff are not directly involved in making policy.
 STPI’s role is to provide objective analysis to support and inform policymakers’ decisions.

 What types of interactions do Fellows have with policymakers and other stakeholders?